mixxxdj/website/content/news/XXXX-XX-XX-zulip-3000_members.md

 In addition to the web interface, Zulip has also a nice mobile app forAndroid or iOS.
 It has recently received mayor update, a full Flutter rewrite with fast natively compiled code.
 This allows to stay in touch easily while commuting or when away from a desktop.

+We enjoy unique feature like the time widget which is always showing local time, the poll widget for fast decision making and the pronouns fieldthe pronouns fieldthat helps people address others correctly when the gender associated with their name isn’t clear.

 New contributors might be sceptical of using a niche FOSS tool like Zulip.
 But we got feedback that they later consider it as one of the best tool for managing communication across projects.
 The growing number of members confirms this.